armbian/build/extras-buildpkgs/README.md

 ### All packages:

-* Add sunxi-mali package if BLOBs license allows redistribution, otherwise create an installer like oracle-jdk
+* Add sunxi-mali package if BLOBs license allows redistribution, otherwise create an installer like oracle-jdk - **done**

 * Add hostapd-realtek package - copy of hostapd with realtek-specific patches - **done**